ggggggggg/Physical.jl/README.md

 ```
 julia> using Physical
-julia> f = 1*ElectronVolt/H_plank
+julia> f = 1*ElectronVolt/H_plank # H_plank is in units of h, so resulting expression have units with h
 1.0 eV h⁻¹
 julia> asbase(f)
-2.4270444990211597e14 s⁻¹
+2.4270444990211597e14 s⁻¹ # all Quantities can be reduec to base units
 julia> f+1e9*(Mega*Hertz)
 5.120237599283019 eV h⁻¹
 julia> 1e9*(Mega*Hertz)+f # adding compatible Quantities casts to units of the first Quantity
 1.242704449902116e9 MHz

 ```
 Using units is as simple as multiplying any number or array by the predefined unit constants.
-Once you are using units it will keep you from doing stupid things like
+Using units it will keep you from doing stupid things like
 ```
 julia> d = 17*(Milli*Meter)
 17 mm